galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > Chromatogram Library generation using SearchToLib is the biggest change between the WALNUT and Standard EncyclopeDIA workflows.
+>    > The biggest change between the WALNUT and the Standard EncyclopeDIA workflows is found in Chromatogram Library generation using SearchToLib.
 >    {: .comment}
 >
 {: .hands_on}